gnss-ro/aws-opendata/ropp_patch/Readme.md

 Download the ROPP from ROMSAF at https://rom-saf.eumetsat.int/ropp/index.php.
 Be sure to select "99.0 Complete package distribution" under "ROPP-11.0/Essentials", as well as all of the dependency packages.

-With the ROPP installed, the patch can be installed by unpacking patch.tar.gz then running the `./build-patch.sh` executable, which will move the relevant files in the patch to the correct locations in the ROPP.
-After rerunning the configure and make commands (as instructed in the ROPP), the patch can then be used as normal.
+Add the patch to the ROPP by unpacking patch.tar.gz then running the `./build-patch.sh` executable, which will move the relevant files in the patch to the correct locations in the ROPP.

+Install the ROPP as normal, following the instructions the ROPP Release Notes and Installation Guide.

 For the Python tests to work, the following packages are also required: netcdf4, matplotlib, scipy, matplotlib, math, argparse